 What is Il Palio di Siena?

-For the uninitiated, Il Palio di Siena is one of Italy’s biggest cultural events.
+For the uninitiated, Il Palio di Siena is the most famous Tuscany's horse race and one of Italy’s biggest cultural events.
 Were the description, although apt, to stop here, it would sell the Palio short.
 In brief, it is a wild, lawless, exhilarating horse race held twice annually in Siena

 .
 Ten of the town’s seventeen contrade, districts to you and I, compete for the Drappellone.
 This is a decorated flag, affectionately referred to as “the rag” and the prize given to the winning Contrada.
 In actuality, the flag is peripheral, and the real prize is a year’s worth of pride and boasting rights.